SuperMuel/Syncademic/dev/docs/firestore.md

   - `ruleset` (string, optional): JSON string of a `Ruleset` to apply.
   - `ruleset_error` (string, optional): Error message if generating the ruleset failed.
   - `created_at` (timestamp): Timestamp when the sync profile was created.
+  - `lastSuccessfulSync` (timestamp, optional): Timestamp of the last successful synchronization.

 - #### `syncStats`
   A collection to track the number of synchronizations performed by a user on a given date.
 IDs are formatted as `YYYY-MM-DD`.